elbachir-one/gt/README.md

 # gt

-`gt`, short for `go tree`, is a command-line tool written in Go that displays a tree of files and directories with colored icons.
+`gt`, is a command-line tool written in Go that displays a tree of files and directories with colored icons.

 ![gt shot](gt.png)